 Skateboarding is a type of sport involving the use of a skateboard to ride and perform tricks.
 It is also a recreational activity and a method of transportation.
-Skateboarding is one of the fastest-growing sports in the world, with a market worth of US$4.8 billion in 2009 in revenue and an estimated 11 million skateboarders around the world.
+Skateboarding is one of the fastest-growing sports in the world, with a market worth of US$4.8 billion in revenue in 2009 and an estimated 11 million skateboarders around the world.
 An area purposefully constructed for use by the skateboarders is known as a skatepark.
 Because of its growing popularity, skateboarding is one of the five sports added to the 2020 Tokyo Summer Olympics.
 However, it is not guaranteed that it will be contested in later years.

 Skateboarding At The Olympics